 Are the lacrosse goal and net the correct size?

 If you are purchasing a lacrosse goal with the goal of improving your game, you should make sure its size matches the official lacrosse specifications.
 Some of the lacrosse goals and nets on the market are slightly smaller because they are designed for indoor play.
-An official lacrosse goal should be 6 feet wide, 6 feet high and the net should extend back 7 feet.
+An official lacrosse goal should be 6 feet wide, 6 feet high and should extend back 7 feet.
 Indoor lacrosse nets are 4 feet by 4 feet.

 Brand names aren’t that important